ertyhbvfrty-dot/Manga-Reader/README.md

 **🚨 Critical Warning**: This project was built with good intentions (accessibility for global readers) but relies heavily on MangaDex, a fan-translation aggregator in a legal gray area (see [Wikipedia](https://en.wikipedia.org/wiki/MangaDex)).
 It doesn't host content but uses its API/scraping for discovery, metadata, forums, and images—which could be viewed as enabling access, drawing DMCA or infringement claims (e.g., US fair use limited; EU stricter).

-From our conversation:
-- "Even if a project doesn’t host content, making it easily accessible can attract legal scrutiny" (LibGen parallel).
-- Personal identity linkage is key risk—"the person who is in reach is made an example," especially with GitHub tying name to repo.

-**Recommendations**:
-- Switch to official sources: Viz, Kodansha, Crunchyroll.
-- For devs: Replace MangaDex with licensed APIs; use pseudonyms.
-- I'm not a lawyer—seek professional advice.
-Development paused to protect creator from targeting.

 *Project archived for education; no endorsement of MangaDex use.*

 ---